Video Gear the DIY Filmmaker Can Build on a Budget

 DIY video gear is the most practical way for filmmakers to expand their tool-kits.
-Here are seven video tutorials on how to build the equipment you need.
+Here are our favorite video tutorials on how to build the equipment you need.

 Here are seven tutorials on do-it-yourself builds that can help with camera movement, lighting, and more.
 I know all of these solutions work because, at one time of another, we’ve used variations of each one.